threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 `php -d phar.readonly=0 phar.php`

-what is phar.readonly ?
-For secured, this setting will allow us to create and modify using phar stream, by default this is enable: [phar.readonly option](https://www.php.net/manual/en/phar.configuration.php#:~:text=the%20configuration%20directives.-,phar.readonly%20bool,-This%20option%20disables)
+What is phar.readonly ?
+For security, this setting will allow us to create and modify using phar stream, by default this is enable: [phar.readonly option](https://www.php.net/manual/en/phar.configuration.php#:~:text=the%20configuration%20directives.-,phar.readonly%20bool,-This%20option%20disables)

 ### File upload vulnerability

 File upload vulnerability or [CWE-434](https://cwe.mitre.org/data/definitions/434.html) is a common weakness in a web server.
 A user may upload unexpected or non-standard files, which can alter the server’s behavior and potentially lead to serious issues such as Remote Code Execution (RCE).
 POC:

 A user can upload a simple shell if the server don't strictly filter it